What to Do Before Closing a Business

 Notify Your City and County: Notify your city and county of your dissolution.
 You will need to cancel any "fictitious name/dba" filing, local tax accounts, or other ordinances.

-Pay Wages, Taxes, and Fees: Finally, you will need to pay all taxes due to the IRS and state, and make certain that anything you owe is paid off.
+Pay Taxes, and Fees: Finally, you will need to pay all taxes due to the IRS and state, and make certain that anything you owe is paid off.